-The watershed is a natural unit of analysis for addressing the balance of supply and demand for water, and the issues of efficiency, equity and sustainability for the following broad reasons: (a) the aggregate availability of water resources, including sustainable yields is bounded by the hydrological cycle of the watershed; (b) the interaction of different sources: e.g. groundwater and surface water, is confined by the watershed; (c) the demands for water interact within the watershed; water user upon another and upon environment [16, 17].
+The watershed is a natural unit of analysis for addressing the balance of supply of and demand for water, and the issues of efficiency, equity and sustainability for the following broad reasons:

+- Water Resource Availability: The aggregate availability of water resources, including sustainable yields is bounded by the hydrological cycle of the watershed; Figure 3.1 - Conjunctive Water Sources: The interaction of different sources: e.g. groundwater and surface water, is confined by the watershed - Interaction of Demands: The demands for water interact within the watershed and the hydrological impacts of one water user upon another and upon environment; externalities, are defined by the watershed.